annndruha/SecurePhotos/src/gui_generative/REDAME.md

 I am use the simplest way to make gui - QtCreator.

 That's mean that `.ui` files with gui compile to `.py` file.
-It's also means that not relevant to edit `.py` files in gui, and files will have many lints errors.
+It's also means that not relevant to edit `.py` files in `gui_generative`, and py-files will have many linter errors.

 **There are no linter in this folder.
 Don't add not-gui files here!**

-### After create venv:
-* Activate venv (from this folder)
-    ```commandline
-    cd ../venv/Scripts
-    activate
-    cd ../../gui
-    ```
+* Install `pyuic5`
 * Run `ui_to_py.bat` or `ui_to_py.sh`

 ### Second way

-Without generation a py files, change lines from this:
+Without generation a py files, possible to load raw `.ui` files.
+Change lines in all gui from this:
 ```
 self.ui = Ui_MainWindow()
 self.ui.setupUi(self)